Between November 3rd and December 24th come for an authentic shopping experience and leave on a cultural journey.

-Join us to hear Gamelan music from Bali play by Gamelan Semara Santi members and Professor Tom Whitman from Swarthmore College.
+Sunday, November 19th GAMELAN MUSIC FROM BALI 3 – 4 pm with Gamelan music from Bali performed by Gamelan Semara Santi members and Professor Tom Whitman from Swarthmore College.

 Thursday, November 30th DINING FOR WOMEN HOLIDAY FUNDRAISER 7 – 9 pm The local Weavers Way chapters of DFW’s host their annual gathering as a Fundraiser with an Indonesian Feast, silent auction, and a merry gathering for an exotic evening.
 Join us to celebrate a good cause.
 Tickets required in advance, $30 per person.

 Tuesday, December 5th INDONESIAN COOKING Demonstration & FEAST 6 – 8 pm Owners of Hardena Resto will teach how to make a few delicious favorites from their South Philly restaurant before we dine together on an Indonesian dinner prepared to delight the senses.
 Pre-registration is required, $25 per person.

 6 – 8 pm STAG & DOE NIGHT in CHESTNUT HILL – Join us for a drink, a nosh, to shop, and then take a festive holiday stroll up and down the Avenue.